xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 Although we have presented two approaches, we recommend using the second one.
 It's a bit harder to implement than the other one, but it has some advantages.
 It's cleaner and more flexible than the first one.
-In both approaches you have to remember extra steps before dropping the entities.
+In both approaches you have to remember extra steps to take before dropping the entities.
 However, the second one provides an easier and cleaner way to implement them.

 [`DataSource`]: https://developer.android.com/reference/android/arch/paging/DataSource